FluBBaOfWard/NitroSwan/README.md

   * Gamma: Lets you change the gamma ("brightness").
   * Contrast: Lets you change the contrast.
   * B&W Palette: Here you can select the palette for B & W games.
+  * Border: Choose what to show outside the WS screen.
 * Machine:
   * Machine: Select the emulated machine.
   * Select WS Bios: Load a real WS Bios.